tribes-ai/browser-extension/README.md

 and write to `extensions/dist/background` & `extension/dist/contentScripts` respectively along with any assets available into `extension/dist/assets`

 Also `.env.production` file will be used to inject .env values as NODE_ENV is set to production.

+**IMPORTANT:** Always bump up the version is all the `.env` files and `package.json` before building and deploying extension to store.